-In September the State Library of Ohio purchased statewide access to The Librarian’s Guide to Homelessness through Niche Academy.
-The online training, authored by Ryan Dowd, is now available for all Ohio public and academic library staff.
+The Librarian’s Guide to Homelessness core training purchased by the State Library in 2019 was renewed for another year (access through August 2023).
+The online training, authored by Ryan Dowd, is available for all Ohio public and academic library staff.
 The four-part training is an empathy-driven approach that provides best practices for library staff on how to understand the homeless population and serve them better.
 There are also practical tips on how to deal with and de-escalate common situations and issues, and make staff feel empowered and safe.
 A former director of a Chicago homeless shelter, Ryan Dowd is the author of The Librarians Guide to Homelessness: An Empathy-Driven Approach to Solving Problems, Preventing Conflict, and Serving Everyone.
 He travels all over the United States speaking to libraries about how to best help homeless patrons using empathy and respect.

 To get started, Create a Niche Academy account.
 Once in Niche Academy, you will be prompted to create an account.

 A little extra hope